DarkSkull777/DarkCool/README.md

 # DarkCool

 Welcome to the DarkCool repository!
-A program that offers 74 menus for various activities, as shown in the images below.
+A program that offers 81 menus for various activities, as shown in the images below.

 ![Screenshot 1](https://github.com/DarkSkull777/DarkCool/blob/main/1.jpg)
 ![Screenshot 2](https://github.com/DarkSkull777/DarkCool/blob/main/2.jpg)
+(not the latest photo)

 ## About